twg/componentsLandL/README.md

 # Building a Styleguide with React Components

-clone this repo and open the index.html in your browser et. voila !
+clone this repo and open index.html in your browser et. voila !